 Several other counties in California have approved similar moratoriums, including Alameda County and Santa Clara County, following research that shows the fees disproportionately affect people of color and low-income families.

 Until Tuesday, Contra Costa County had some of the highest fees in the state.
-In the coming months, the board will continue to analyze the fee’s effects on families and the impact dropping them will have to the juvenile justice system.
+In the coming months, the board will continue to analyze the fee’s affects on families and the impact dropping them will have to the juvenile justice system.

 “I think this county is moving toward the right direction,” said Jerry Elster, who advocates for the formerly incarcerated.
 “If you want to address risk behavior, delinquent behavior, the best way is through implement things that are going to be proactive towards teaching life skills and vocational skills.”